Registration of the asylum application

 In 2022, a total of 320 asylum applications were submitted.
 Out of them, 256 applications were submitted in writing and sent to the Asylum Office, while 66 were lodged directly in person.
 A total of 2 applications were subsequent applications.
 Out of a total of 320 first-time asylum applications, 181 were submitted by Burundians, 40 by Cubans, 20 by Russians, 14 by Syrians, 7 by Afghans, 6 by citizens of Guinea-Bissau, India and Ukraine, 5 by Armenians and Tunisians, 4 by Iraqis, 3 by Congolese and Turkish, 2 by Iranians, Polish, Sierra Leoneans and Tanzanians and 1 by citizens of Cameroon, Canada, Croatia, Egypt, Eritrea, Germany, Mexico, Morocco, Myanmar, Slovenia and 1 Stateless person.

 Also, forms for written asylum applications were translated in languages such as Arabic, Farsi, Urdu, and Pashto and were distributed to Asylum and Reception Centres, which means that foreigners can now lodge asylum applications by themselves, with the help of CRM whose staff was responsible for sending applications to the headquarters of the Asylum Office.
 It remains unclear how many asylum seekers lodged asylum applications by themselves because the Asylum Office does not keep track of such data.
 According to IDEAS field experience, at least several dozen asylum seekers lodged written asylum applications without the help of legal representatives, but most likely this number can be higher than 50% of all asylum applications lodged in 2022.
-The question that remains open is if asylum seekers would need support to properly fill in the forms.
+The question that remains open is if asylum seekers would need support to properly fill out the forms.
 In the period from October to early December 2022, foreigners were denied the possibility to lodge their applications in writing due to lack of assistance of the CRM.
+There were no such instances in 2023 and it is reasonable to assume that more then 50% of asylum applications were lodged by asylum seekers themselves.

-Month Asylum Applications submitted in persons Written Asylum Application Subsequent asylum applications
+Month Asylum Applications submitted in person Written Asylum Application Subsequent asylum applications

 [1] Article 4(1) Asylum Act.